parth-vora-7/Laravel-Realtime-Wall/readme.md

 2) npm install

+3) Set BROADCAST_DRIVER to redis in .env file (And make sure you have redis installed on your machine)

-3) php artisan serve
+4) php artisan serve

-4) php artisan queue:work
+5) php artisan queue:work

-5) laravel-echo-server start
+6) laravel-echo-server start